Hearing Instrument Specialist

 - Students arriving late to write tests will not be granted an extended time for writing.
 The test must be completed within the scheduled timeframe.

-- Requests for review of test papers may be arranged with individual teacher(s) within two weeks of writing the test and not immediately prior to supplemental work.
+- Requests for review of test papers may be arranged with individual instructor(s) within two weeks of writing the test and not immediately prior to supplemental work.
 Final exams will not be reviewed with the student.

 - Accommodations in the examination procedure are made by Accessibility Services for students, as prescribed.
 No dictionary or any other accommodation will be made for ESL students.